- 1 Income Tax Treaty

 Estate Tax Treaty

-The United States has entered into 19 estate tax treaties with various different countries, but unfortunately the United States has not entered into an estate tax treaty with Taiwan.
+The United States has entered into 19 estate tax treaties with various different countries, including Japan — which has a Gift and Estate Tax Treaty.

-You should speak with an estate planning attorney prior to executing an estate plan, if you are a US person who has significant assets in Taiwan.
+You should speak with an estate planning attorney well-versed on U.S. & Japanese estate planning laws prior to executing an estate plan, if you are a US person who has significant assets in Japan.

 Receiving a Gift or Inheritance From a Foreign Person